6 Ways to Get More Comfortable With Others, and Yourself

 - Manage your emotions.
 You also have to control your own feelings.
 You may get upset, feel snubbed, or have an irrepressible desire to giggle.
 However, if you want to be regarded positively by all but your closest family and associates, you’ll need to stifle those feelings.
 Some people have a natural “poker face,” meaning they don’t allow emotions to affect their expressions, but most of us allow at least some of our feelings to leak onto our features.
 The better you are at disclosing only those feelings you want others to read, the more likely it is that you’ll be considered a solid friend, lover, or colleague.

 - Try to build your self-esteem.
 Phillips and his team point out that it doesn’t help you to have social skills if you don’t believe in them.
-Feeling more confidence in your ability to communicate with others will help you straighten your shoulders and muster your self-composure.
+Feeling more confident in your ability to communicate with others will help you straighten your shoulders and muster your self-composure.
 Looking as though you feel comfortable in your own skin is nine-tenths of the battle in actually feeling comfortable.
-As your social skills strengthen, you’ll in fact start to reap the benefits of improved self-esteem.
+As your social skills strengthen, you’ll, in fact, start to reap the benefits of improved self-esteem.

 Phillips, B. N., Kaseroff, A. A., Fleming, A. R., & Huck, G. E. (2014).
 Work-related social skills: Definitions and interventions in public vocational rehabilitation.
 Rehabilitation Psychology, 59(4), 386-398. doi:10.1037/rep0000011